EastEriq/LAST_tinycontrolIPpowerSocket/README.md

 - [manual of the thing](https://www.ledats.pl/en/index.php?controller=attachment&id_attachment=326)

 The thing has a recessed Reset button.
-I rather think that this sends a Reset event to the sockets (power cycles them if so defined in the configuration, rather than resetting some configuration).
+I suppose that this sends a Reset event to the sockets (power cycles them if so defined in the configuration, rather than resetting some configuration).
-Whith the default configuration it does a very dumb action, it simply inverts the present on/off status of the 6 sockets.
+Whith the default configuration it does something very dumb: it simply inverts the present on/off status of the 6 sockets.
+I haven't yet understood if it can do more than that.

 At power on, sockets are turned on only if the checkmarks of the "On Delay" in the Events page are checked.
  Otherwise, the default power on state seems to be with all sockets off.
 When changed, the save configuration button needs to be pressed.
 The setting fortunately survives power down, it is probably saved in flash.